-What is done with a castration?
+What is done during castration?

-During anesthesia consciousness and pain perception are switched off.
-In addition, a muscle relaxant is administered to prevent sudden movements, which can often be subconsciously triggered during sleep.
-The narcotic drug acts on the central nervous system, resulting in a deep sleep that ceases when an antidote is administered or the narcotic is broken down.
-Analgesics, as analgesics, are already given during the operation and continuously fed into the body of the animal.
-Especially the hours thereafter require a covering of pain reduction, as much as possible.
+During the process anesthesia enables the cat to loose consciousness and its pain perception stops functioning.
+In addition, the vet will administer a muscle relaxant to prevent sudden movements, which are subconsciously triggered during the cat’s sleep.
+The narcotic drug acts on their central nervous system, resulting in a deep sleep that will cease when an antidote is administered or when the narcotic breaks down.
+They give analgesics to the animals during the operation and will be continuously fed into their body.
+Especially in the hours after, they require as much pain reduction as possible.
 Analgesics and narcotics act on the central nervous system, for example by blocking receptors or nerve cells that have an inhibitory effect.
-Even hours after waking up, these substances are still in the system!
-Therefore, the following behavior is normal after the operation of cats:
+Even hours after waking up, these substances are still in their system which leads to

-· Much sleep
+· Lots of sleep

 · Coordination weakness